 L’Eglise Saint-Laurent is the name of the church in Eygalières and the name of the town’s patron saint.
 The remains of the original 12th-century church are found at the top of the hill in the old village.
 Today the place of worship is located between the old and new sections of the town.

 Manade is a Provençal word that dates from 1867.
 It refers to raising horses and cattle (black bulls) in a semi-feral fashion, allowing the animals to roam freely.

 Not Haute Culture.
 Clearly, the fête is not where one should expect to find Paris runway models.

-Onion Soup – Although it may seem a bit out of place on a hot August evening this meal is regularly featured on the menu for the large village open-air diners.
-Another traditional meal is Aioli, which is the combination of steamed vegetables, salted cod and sea snails (bulots) all accompanied with garlic mayonnaise (aioli).
+Onion Soup – Although it may seem a bit out of place on a hot August evening, this meal is regularly featured on the menu for the large village open-air diners.
+Another traditional meal is Aioli, which combines steamed vegetables, salted cod and sea snails (bulots), all accompanied by garlic mayonnaise (aioli).